edwinbrett/IP-Change-Script/README.md

 <b>PIPE DREAM/WISHES</b>

 1. The ability to select an interface to disable, and an interface to enable, before all of the other prompts.
-(JON WE CAN DO THIS LATER)